When most people start working with WordPress they get accustomed to routinely implementing all their changes on their live production site.

 Using a Staging Site Just Makes Sense

-For any serious web-based business, utilizing a staging site is essential.
+For any serious web-based business, utilizing a clone for a staging site is essential.
 Done properly, it will introduce little overhead to your process and big benefits, in the form of less down time, no risk of data loss on the production site which both translate to happier visitors.